Current Funding Opportunities

 - InfoEd Global

 SoHE Funding Opportunities

-The following opportunities are available to SoHE faculty, staff and/or graduate students.
+The following opportunities are available to SoHE faculty and/or staff.
 These opportunities are handled as internal competitions and are coordinated by the Associate Dean for Research or the respective Center of Excellence.
 Each opportunity outlines the process for submitting an application and the eligibility requirements but in general, these proposals are not submitted via WISPER.
 For more information, refer to the funding opportunity announcement below.

 This opportunity has closed.